 (6) Notwithstanding subsection (1), a quarry manager need not be appointed for quarry operations that consist only of exploration operations unless the State mining engineer, having regard to the scale and nature of the exploration operations, directs that such an appointment must be made.

-[Section 37 amended by No. 16 of 2008 s.
+[Section 37 amended: No. 16 of 2008 s.
 12.]

 38. Alternate and deputy quarry managers, appointment and functions of